faresfares15/Hiring-software-engineer-frontend/README.md

-##  Frontend engineer test : HuggingFace Summarization Frontend Interface
+##  Frontend software engineer test : HuggingFace Summarization Frontend Interface

 **Project Overview**:
 You are tasked with developing the frontend of a web application that allows non-technical users to interact with the HuggingFace Summarization Inference API.
 The application should provide a user-friendly interface for users to input text, choose model parameters, and request summarization predictions.
 The goal is to create an intuitive and visually appealing frontend for this API.